 The courses of the undergraduate curriculum are divided into core (compulsory) and elective compulsory courses and are conducted with an exclusively theoretical or theoretical and laboratory approach.
 In courses with laboratory exercises, attendance is compulsory and a maximum of two (2) absences are allowed to be considered sufficient.
 Adequate attendance enables the laboratory part to be examined.
 Only in the case of success is the theoretical part of the course given the possibility to be examined, which carries the highest weighting factor in the final grade of the course.
 In case of failure in the theoretical component, the student may re-sit the theory in the second examination period in September, given that he/she has sufficient attendance in the laboratory exercises and has already passed the laboratory exercises.
-In case of failure in the theory examination in the second examination period as well, the student will be re-examined in both the laboratory and theory part in the next academic year.
+In case of failure in the next academic year.
 Attending the laboratory part in the compulsory re-registration is not compulsory (as per Lecturer's conclusion) as it is considered that the student has sufficiently attended the laboratory courses in the previous academic year (according to the institution's regulations).